Learning and Exploring Autism

 Collaborative Research Projects

-Through collaborative projects with partner organisations, research institutions and the Scottish government we are working to gather wide-ranging and robust evidence for economic strategies, interventions, and support practices that will improve the lives of people with Autism across Scotland and beyond.
+Through collaborative projects with partner organisations, research institutions and the Scottish government we are working to gather wide-ranging and robust evidence for economic strategies, interventions, and support practices that will improve the lives of autistic people across Scotland and beyond.
 Examples of this work are listed below.

 Scottish Autism has received funding from the Scottish Government to undertake two major research projects - the Microsegmentation Project and the Screening/Database Project.
 These projects are in support of the Scottish Strategy for Autism and represent vital building blocks for the understanding of the demographics of autism and have the potential to make Scotland a world leader in this field.